100 Notable alumni of

 -

 Kenneth M. Levine is an American video game developer.
 He is the creative director and co-founder of Ghost Story Games (formerly known as Irrational Games).
-He led the creation of the BioShock series and is also known for his work System Shock 2.
+He led the creation of the BioShock series and is also known for his work on System Shock 2.

 -